wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added 'Cayman Islands' to the country list.

 = 4.4.0 =
 - Added a new feature in the 'Bulk Operation' menu tab to allow bulk update members account status.
 - Improved the email validation in the new registration form UI.